Volk's Electric Railway: Stations

 Black Rock station opened in 1901 when the railway was extended eastwards.
 The original station, with two platforms, a ticket office, and a waiting room, was situated in an isolated location.
-Subsequently, a Corporation swimming pool gave further purpose to the location, and today it is close to the thriving Brighton Marina.
+Subsequently, a corporation swimming pool gave further purpose to the location, and today it is close to the thriving Brighton Marina.
 The original station was replaced in 1911 with a much larger bungalow-style building.
 This was in turn closed and demolished in the winter of 1936-1937 when the line was shortened to allow for the construction of the Black Rock swimming pool.
 The new Black Rock station opened in May 1937, still with two platforms.
 The station building was again rebuilt in 1948 in Art Deco style, still with two platforms, although from the mid-1960s the south platform was abandoned.
 In the 1980s the second (south) platform was restored and used for special school visits trains, operating around the timetabled service.
 This was short-lived, and in 1989 the south platform track was lifted.
-The station was briefly renamed Marina Station in the early 1990s, but was in turn demolished in the mid-1990s during a storm drain project, with a new Regency style station building opened in 1998.
+The station was briefly renamed Marina Station in the early 1990s, but was in turn demolished in the mid-1990s during a storm drain project, with a new station building opened in 1998.
 This new station, which reverted to the original Black Rock name, was provided with only one platform (plus ticket office and toilets), and remains in current use.

 No other stations are in current use, although there have been halts associated with intermediate passing loops.
 Former intermediate passing loop halts have been known as Sussex Square (or Lift), and Kemp Town.
 There was also a temporary Black Rock station constructed, with platform and booking office, during the storm drain project of the mid-1990s.